panoptes/panoptes.github.io/instructions.md

 ## PANOPTES Build Instructions

-The instructions are in a state of flux, so rather than put them on the website we are updating them to match the [latest parts list]( complete_parts_list.html) using
+The instructions are being very actively updated, so rather than publish them on the website we are using Google Docs to edit and review them.
-Google Docs.
 The top-level document is
-[Building a Project PANOPTES Robotic Telescope]( https://docs.google.com/document/d/18nDDY4hEiUnkAqFX-mvez379OQISXoeNOMg7GjpgS4E/edit), located in a Google Docs folder called
+[Building a Project PANOPTES Robotic Telescope]( https://docs.google.com/document/d/18nDDY4hEiUnkAqFX-mvez379OQISXoeNOMg7GjpgS4E/edit), located in a Google Drive folder called
 [All Instructions](https://drive.google.com/open?id=1qgJHwwgDPWFXqGLd3rqZEdGeuVE0n7jd).
+The [latest parts list](complete_parts_list.html) is a Google Spreadsheet.

 Please <a href="mailto:info@projectpanoptes.org">Contact Us</a> if you would like to build a unit and we will help you with figuring out which versions to use and what parts to order.

-## Older Build Instructions
+## OLDER Build Instructions

 These are the mechanical fabrication instructions for the design as of January, 2017.
-They should _not_ be used unless you already purchased the parts for that version of the design.
+They should *not* be used unless you already purchased the parts for that version of the design.

 * [Assembling the Camera Box](hardware/camera_box.html)